benjimaclellan/blending-physics/brownian-motion/README.md

 ![Sphere - Material](images/brownian_4.png)

 To round out the simple scene we'll add a floor and a light.
 For the floor, *Add > Mesh > Plane*, scaled by 15 and shifted down in the Z-direction by -1.
-We then add a simple Material which is meant to look kinda of like a matte gold finish.
+We then add a simple Material which is meant to look somewhat like a matte gold finish.

 For the some lights, we add a cylinder and scale by 15.
 Set the Material to *Emission* with *Strength = 1.0*.
 ![Full Scene](images/brownian_5.png)